pretix/pretix-docs/docs/guides/plugins/getyourguide.md

 Seek out the plugin labeled "GetYourGuide" in the list and click the :btn:Enable: button next to it.
 Repeat this step for every event that you want to offer via GetYourGuide.

 In order to sell your event via the GetYourGuide sales channel, navigate to :navpath:Your Event → :fa3-wrench: Settings → General:.
-Check either the box next to "Sell on all sales channels" or the box next to "GetYourGuide".
+Under "Sales channels", check the box next to "GetYourGuide" or the box next to "Sell on all sales channels".

+### Setting up tickets for GetYourGuide

- 3. Configure one or more products to be sold on GetYourGuide
+Configure at least one product to be sold via GetYourGuide.

-    Either create a new or edit an existing product that you would like to sell on GetYourGuide.
-    To do so, navigate to :navpath:Your Event → :fa3-ticket: Products: and select the product in question.
+In order to do so, navigate to :navpath:Your Event → :fa3-ticket: Products: and create or edit a product.
-    Switch to the :btn:Availability: tab and either check the box next to "Sell on all sales channels" or at least one of the boxes next to "Restrict to specific sales channels".
+Switch to the :btn:Availability: tab and under "Sales channels", check the box next to "GetYourGuide" or the box next to "Sell on all sales channels".

 Then, switch to the :btn:Additional settings: tab and set the GetYourGuide equivalent ticket category.
-    Within your event, there can be only one product per ticket category.
-    Depending on your further configuration, you must at least select one product to be in the "Adult" or "Group" category.

- 4. Configuring the GetYourGuide plugin

-    Once you have configured one or more products to be eligible to be sold on GetYourGuide, you'll need to configure a few basic settings within the event.
-    Navigate to :navpath:Your Event → :fa3-wrench: Settings → GetYourGuide: and open the :btn:Configuration: tab.
-    The most important settings, such as the location of the event on sale, can be found here.

-## Ticket Categories

-While pretix only uses the ticket category term loosely to group together multiple products for nicer display, GetYourGuide is relying on the ticket categories to price the tickets.

-First of all, you need to make the decision on how you are planning on selling your tickets on GetYourGuide - in most cases, this will reflect your current sales strategy within your pretix shop.

- - Individual tickets
-   Every single person attending will need to purchase their own ticket.
-   A family of two adults and two children will have to purchase and pay for a total of 4 tickets.
-   In this case, you will need to offer *at least* a ticket of the "Adult" type, but may offer any other ticket category type (Child, Youth, Senior, ...) in addition.
-   But you cannot offer a "Group" ticket.

- - Group tickets

-   Two groups, consisting of 10 and 20 participants respectively, won't need to purchase a total of 30 tickets, but rather two group tickets.
-   It is up to you to configure the group size limits within the GetYourGuide-settings of your product.
-   Choosing this option, you cannot offer any other ticket categories besides "Group".

-## Setting up event dates and quotas

-Of course, in addition to creating products, you will also need to add them to a quota for them to be available for sale.
-The process for doing this is the very same as for any regular event or event series.
-If you want to learn more on how to handle taxes in pretix, refer to our guide on [products](../products.md).

-!!!
-Note
-    When selling individual tickets through GetYourGuide, you will not be able to offer differing quantities for individual ticket categories.
-    GetYourGuide will always default to the smallest relevant quota, except if that quota is exhausted and another one is available.

-For this reason, we recommend placing all GetYourGuide-eligible products into the same quota.
-Should you however opt to create multiple quotas which create an imbalance, pretix will report only the available number of tickets for the lowest relevant quota.

-## Connecting your event to GetYourGuide

-Once you have set up your event and products and performed all necessary configuration, you may want to use the Analyzer feature of the GetYourGuide plugin.
-If you want to do so, navigate to :navpath:Your Event → :fa3-wrench: Settings → GetYourGuide: and open the :btn:Analyzer: tab.

-The Analyzer should not display any blocking error messages and at least one event date that is ready for publishing on the GetYourGuide platform.

-At this point, you will need to setup your event (called "product" in the GetYourGuide universe) on their [Supplier Portal](https://suppliers.getyourguide.com/) and connect it with your pretix shop.
-To do so, please follow the instructions for [Connecting a new product to your Reservation System](https://supply.getyourguide.support/hc/en-us/articles/18008029689373-Connecting-a-new-product-to-your-Reservation-system) on the GetYourGuide Supply Partner Help Center.

-Select "pretix.eu" as your reservation system; the required "product ID" can be found in the "Configuration" tab of the GetYourGuide plugin settings page.

-From this point on, GetYourGuide will automatically import the availabilities and products and offer them for sale.
+There can only be one product per GetYourGuide ticket category for each one of your events.
+Depending on your configuration, you have to add at least one product to be in the "Adult" or "Group" GetYourGuide ticket category.

+GetYourGuide relies on pretix product categories for ticket pricing.
+For each one of your pretix events, you can only either sell individual tickets or group tickets via GetYourGuide—not both.
+If you want to sell individual tickets, then you will have to offer at least one ticket of the GetYourGuide ticket category "Adult".
+In addition to that, you can also offer tickets of an of the other GetYourGuide ticket categories ("Child", "Youth", "Senior", etc.).
+Customers will have to buy one ticket for every attendee.

+If you want to sell group tickets, then you have to offer at least one product of the GetYourGuide ticket category "Group".
+If you are offering group tickets, then it is not possible to offer any other GetYourGuide ticket categories (single tickets).
+Customers will only have to purchase one ticket for their whole group of attendees.
+You can limit the configure the size limit of the group for every ticket.

+Just like with any other product, you also have to add the tickets you intend to sell via GetYourGuide to a quota in pretix before they become available in your shop.
+If you want to learn more on how to handle categories in pretix, refer to the section on [categories](../products.md#creating-and-editing-categories).

+You cannot offer more than one quantity for individual ticket categories sold through GetYourGuide.
+GetYourGuide will always default to the smallest applying quota, except if that quota is exhausted and another one is available. pretix will only report the available number of tickets for the lowest applying quota.
+Thus, you should add all products that you are selling through GetYourGuide to the same quota.

+### Configuring the GetYourGuide plugin

+In order to configure the GetYourGuide integration, navigate to :navpath:Your Event → :fa3-wrench: Settings → GetYourGuide: and open the :btn:Configuration: tab.
+Supply the required information and click the :btn:Save: button.
+If you want to use the analyzer feature of the GetYourGuide plugin, open the :btn:Analyzer: tab and set it up.

+The GetYourGuide backend refers to your pretix event as a "product".
+Open the GetYourGuide [Supplier Portal](https://suppliers.getyourguide.com/) and connect it with your pretix shop.
+In order to do so, follow the instructions for [Connecting a new product to your Reservation System](https://supply.getyourguide.support/hc/en-us/articles/18008029689373-Connecting-a-new-product-to-your-Reservation-system) in the GetYourGuide Supply Partner Help Center.
+Select "pretix.eu" as your "reservation system".
+You can find the required "product ID" by navigating to :navpath:Your Event → :fa3-wrench: Settings → GetYourGuide: and opening the :btn:Configuration: tab. .

+From this point on, GetYourGuide will automatically import products along with their availability status and offer them for sale.